Texas-specific information and resources regarding the 2020 Census.

 Making the 2020 Census Count for Every Texan

-Challenges Going into the 2020 Census Counting every person in the United States is difficult.
-Very young children, immigrants, people who don’t have a permanent address, people who live in rural areas, and people of color are often harder to count.
-In Texas, approximately 25 percent of Texas’ current population (over 6 million people) live in hard-to-count neighborhoods.
-For young Texas children, 30 percent of children under 5 (582,000 young children) are at risk of being missed in the 2020 Census.
-As a result, Hard-to-count communities will require more direct support and targeted outreach to make sure they are counted.
+Texas communities have been historically undercounted.
+Approximately 25% of our state’s current population (over 6 million people) lives in “hard-to-count” areas, places with low response rates in the previous Census.
+Very young children, immigrants, people who don’t have a permanent address, people who live in rural areas, and people of color are considered hard-to-count.
+For young Texas children, 30% of children under 5 (582,000 young children) live in hard-to-count neighborhoods, which puts them at high risk of being missed in the 2020 Census.
+These hard-to-count communities will require more support and targeted outreach to achieve a complete count.

 - 2020 Census: Why Texas Needs a Statewide Complete Count Committee